IGHNx: Humanity and Health

 Eimear Crehan, Singer-Songwriter

 Under the overarching theme of ‘Humanity and Health’, IGHNx will host a hands-on storytelling workshop facilitated by Julien Clancy.
 The workshop will introduce attendees to the basics of storytelling, offer useful tools for drafting impactful stories, along with an open mic session where participants can put their learnings into practice.
-Slots for open mic are now open.
-Register here!
+More information coming soon!